thomasrotchford/CS386-2024-multiPainter/Deliverables/D1_Inception.md

 !!*Insert the Initial Value proposition here*

-HB - Value proposition ideas
+Hunter: Here's a Value proposition idea, yall like it?

-A social and artistic break from the world, for you and ALL your friends.
+A social and artistic break from the world, for you and all your friends.
+A place to share and explore your artistic mind.
+Feel like a child again, through the magic of Paint by Numbers

 **Initial Consumer Segments:**

 !!*Insert a list of consumer segments here*

+Hunter: here are some Consumer segments, thoughts?

+- Friends playing online
+- Gamers looking for something to do in a queue
+- Pixel artists
+- Students looking for an easy artistic release
+- Pixel enthusiasts
+- Children who like Paint-by-Numbers

 ## 3. Interviews summary
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!For Our Group, we must get (1.5 * 5) = 8!!!!!!!!!!!!!!!!!!!!!!!!!!!